-Medellin hosts an annual tango festival each year, and I’d attended a free dance performance in 2009, as well as an outdoor concert in the botanical gardens in 2011.
+Medellin hosts an annual tango festival each year, and I attended a free dance performance in 2009 and an outdoor concert in the botanical gardens in 2011.
 But that was it.

-As I was getting ready to leave Peru, I was offered the chance to experience and review one of the Buenos Aires tours offered by GetYourGuide, an online booking site that covers destinations around the world.
+As I was getting ready to leave Peru, I was offered the chance to experience and review one of the Buenos Aires tours offered by GetYourGuide.
+This online booking site covers destinations around the world.

 We picked up a Brazilian couple before arriving at the Tango Porteño theater, which has a marquee to rival any seen on Broadway.

 The theater describes itself as follows:

 We have recreated the most important, unparalleled age of Tango history in our Tango Porteño.
 In this special place only a few steps from the famous Obelisk we have recovered the essence of a unique time and place.
 The setting is luxurious and is the embodiment of refined ambience; a treasured Metro Goldwyn Mayer movie theater from bygone years.
 The theater was restored down to te last detail in pure art-deco style and is complemented creations.